bhavesh-chainani/topic_modelling/README.md

 # eg. python scripts/topic_modelling.py "en"
 ```

-The code will generate 3 files, which will be stored in the output/[lang] folders respectively for each language.
+The code will generate 3 files, which will be stored in the ./files/output/[lang] folders respectively for each language.
+All of these 3 files have already been stored and saved in ./files/output/[lang]
 1. topic_modelling_output_[lang].xlsx
 This file will showcase the dominant topics for content with regards to that particular actor, as well as relevant topic keywords.